Not-Baguette/Project-Gideon/README.md

 # Project-Gideon

 ## Description
 A personal virus I made in python as a little fun project, This is continuation of Project Blackrod, a similar project but without a downloader and less features, you wouldn't be able to change the payload too because of that.
 Project Gideon will be regularly maintained and get features added if I got more nice ideas.
-I might not be updating it alot on Github though ~as I am too lazy to change it from personal use I made for myself or vice versa~, It got a pretty nice list of features:
+I might not be updating it alot on Github though ~as I am too lazy to change it from personal use I made for myself or vice versa.~

+## Features:
 `Downloader` Features:
 - Updateable Payload
 - Easily modifiable sleep time